 This document complements the Chemical Stockpile Emergency Preparedness Program (CSEPP) Program Guidebook and provides guidance on how to implement the CSEPP exercise program.
-This version supersedes the Exercise Policy and Guidance for Chemical Stockpile Emergency Preparedness Program Exercise (2012) (formerly known as the "Blue Book").
+This version supersedes the Exercise Policy and Guidance for CSEPP (2012) (known as the "Blue Book").

 This guidance book serves as a how-to guide and is deliberately descriptive rather than prescriptive.
 The content focuses on the exercise program and the design, conduct, and evaluation of the annual CSEPP community exercise.
-It also reflects updates to national doctrine, including the Federal Emergency Management Agency National Preparedness System (2011) and National Preparedness Goal (2015), National Incident Management System (2017), and Homeland Security Exercise and Evaluation Program (2020).
+It also reflects updates to national doctrine, including the FEMA National Preparedness System (NPS) (2011) and National Preparedness Goal (NPG) (2015), National Incident Management System (NIMS) (2017), and Homeland Security Exercise and Evaluation Program (HSEEP) (2020).